gnosia93/tera-to-redshift/README.md

 - https://m.blog.naver.com/iskrahee/70130255093

+### Our Proposal ###
+- Redshift has Similiar Achitecture with teradta (MPP, postgres based), but much more cheaper
+- Columnar based storage, which is more appropriate for DW.
+- Integration with S3 using redshift spectrum.
+- Seamlessly integrated with AWS sagemaker for AI/ML and other AWS analytics services

 #### Migrateion POC Overview ###
 - Migrate teradate DW data into Amazon Redshift.
 - Sugggest Optimal migration strategy ..
 -

-#### How did you convince them ? ####
-- Redshift has Similiar Achitecture with teradta (MPP, postgres based), but much more cheaper
-- Columnar based storage, which is more appropriate for DW.
-- Integration with S3 using redshift spectrum.
-- Seamlessly integrated with AWS sagemaker for AI/ML and other AWS analytics services

 #### Migration Volumes ####
 - 2TB Volumn.